viimalys/COP4331-contact-manager/README.md

 ## Read.php
-Returns the contact information of a specific User.

-JSON Input:
-{
-    "UserId": "1"
-}
+Reads all of the information from the Contacts database.
+No JSON Input needed.

 ## CreateContact.php